 Offered: Spring odd years

-NRM 4303: Rangeland Analysis and Management Planning (top)
+NRM 4303: Rangeland and Wildlife Analysis and Management Planning (top)

 This is a capstone course to give upper division students an opportunity to integrate, the ideas, concepts, and tools they have learned in their academic training to evaluate the potential of natural resources systems to sustain proposed uses and to write a management plan.
 Students will work in small groups to discuss, evaluate, and propose management solutions for local properties ranging from ranches to wastewater treatment facilities.
 Emphasis is placed on maintaining or enhancing the quality of resources like clean water while the site is used for the benefit of people.
 [Writing Intensive]